-Table I. Elements of the ECHP supported by MCSP, the MOH and RHITES at health facility and community levels.
+Table 1.
+Elements of the ECHP supported by MCSP, the MOH and RHITES at health facility and community levels.

-Health facility (all levels)

-- Treatment with appropriate antibiotics for pneumonia cases - Treatment with ORS and zinc for diarrhea - Treatment with Artemisinin-based combination therapy (ACT) for malaria cases - Assessment and counseling for nutrition - Assessment and counseling for HIV testing - Assessment and timely initiation of treatment for suspected tuberculosis cases - Assessment and counseling on early childhood responsive caregiving and cognitive stimulation - · Assessment and counseling for healthy timing and spacing of births - Basic immunization (including the pentavalent vaccine, the pneumococcal conjugate vaccine, and vaccines for measles and rotavirus)
+Health facility (all levels) Treatment with appropriate antibiotics for pneumonia cases Treatment with ORS and zinc for diarrhea • Treatment with Artemisinin-based combination therapy (ACT) for malaria cases d+h Assessment and counseling for nutrition Assessment and counseling for HIV testing Assessment and timely initiation of treatment for suspected tuberculosis cases Assessment and counseling on early childhood responsive caregiving and cognitive stimulationAssessment and counseling for healthy timing and spacing of births Basic immunization (including the pentavalent vaccine, the pneumococcal conjugate vaccine, and vaccines for measles and rotavirus)

-Community

-- Basic immunization (including the pentavalent vaccine, the pneumococcal conjugate vaccine, and vaccines for measles and rotavirus)

-- Timely, and appropriate infant and child feeding-breastfeeding and complementary feeding

-- Use of insecticide-treated bed nets

-- Vitamin A supplementation
+Community Basic immunization (including the pentavalent vaccine, the pneumococcal conjugate vaccine, and vaccines for measles and rotavirus) Timely, and appropriate infant and child feeding-breastfeeding and complementary feeding Use of insecticide-treated bed nets Vitamin A supplementation Deworming treatment Access to safe and improved sanitation facilities Access to sale and improved salitation facilities Access to hand-washing facilities

-- Deworming treatment

-- · Access to safe and improved sanitation facilities

-- · Access to hand-washing facilities